 Uluru Motorcycles offers a variety of tours to Uluru and Kata Tjuta.
 Check their website here for details.

 Accessibility – Trike rides obviously require someone to be able to transfer from a wheelchair to the trike.
 We find that if a trike has a footplate (not all do, some just have a small peg) that BJ can sit quite comfortably.
 The trike at Uluru did have a footplate so BJ was a very happy camper.
 We usually sit BJ in the middle for safety but this does require some flexibility.
 Wearing a helmet is a must to do the tour so a rider must be able to tolerate wearing a helmet.
-BJ doesn’t like it, but he loves doing trike rides so much he’s learnt to do it.
+BJ doesn’t like it, but he loves doing trike rides so much he’s learnt to tolerate it.

 Booking – The tours get booked out early.
 I booked a week in advance of our trip and was squeezed in (we were travelling in school holidays).
 Locking in tours prior to getting to the resort is essential.